-The series is filmed at Highclere Castle, set on 1,000 acres in West Berkshires, Hampshire--a landmark estate owned by the Carnarvon family since the late 17th century.
-It's open to the public during the summer for $27 admission fee and can also be rented for weddings and other events.
+The series is filmed at Highclere Castle, set on 1,000 acres in Hampshire, a landmark estate owned by the Herbert family, the Earls of Carnarvon, since the late 17th century.
+It's open to the public during the summer, and can be rented for weddings and other events.
 The kitchen and downstairs were shot in a London studio because those parts of Highclere have been modernized.
 The servants' quarters were shot at the studio because the upper floors at Highclere are in need of repair.

 In the 2012 book "The Chronicles of Downton Abbey: A New Era," authors Jessica Fellowes and Matthew Sturgis clarify that although Cora's late father (who has been identified on the show as Isidore Levinson, a dry-goods magnate from Cincinnati, Ohio) was Jewish, her mother, Martha, was Episcopalian and raised Cora likewise.